awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-fargateprofile.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Tags`  <a name="cfn-eks-fargateprofile-tags"></a>
 The metadata to apply to the Fargate profile to assist with categorization and organization\.
-Each tag consists of a key and an optional value, both of which you define\.
+Each tag consists of a key and an optional value\.
+You define both\.
 Fargate profile tags do not propagate to any other resources associated with the Fargate profile, such as the pods that are scheduled with it\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)